Purian languages

-Coropó (Koropó), once spoken in Minas Gerais and Rio de Janeiro, was added by Campbell (1997), but removed again by Ramirez et al. (2015).
+Coropó (Koropó), once spoken in Minas Gerais and Rio de Janeiro, was added by Loukotka (1935), but removed again by Ramirez et al. (2015).

-Purian is part of the Macro-Jê proposal.
+Purian was initially part of the Macro-Jê proposal.
 However, when Coropó is removed, there are not sufficient lexical connections to maintain this classification.
+Coroado and Puri are mutually intelligible with each other, and they are no longer regarded as being in the Macro-Jê family.